 - Personality disorders

 Therapy is also great for domestic situations, such as mending relationships, learning to co-parent your child after a divorce, or coping with the loss of a partner.
-You don’t need to have a mental disorder to attend therapy.

 What are some signs of a good therapist?